SachinSulkunte/SachinSulkunte.github.io/index.md

 ---

-I am currently working as a part-time intern doing robotics research at NIST.
-More details are available under the "7-DOF Robotic Arm" project link.
 I am actively looking for internship opportunities for Summer 2022.
+Please contact me if I might be a good fit fopr your company!

 ### Contact Me
 Email: sulkunte@gmail.com